KbKuuhaku/pacsmv-501011/README.md

 ```

 You can check the training results in `yolo-runs/detect/uno-cards{suffix}`.
-The `suffix` starts from 0 and will increase every time you rerun the program
+The `suffix` starts from 0 and will increase every time you rerun the program.

 ### Demo